 Most of the notes in episode 16 are poems and short stories by Stanley Donwood, a quick search reveals he has a connection with Thom Yorke of Radiohead, who wrote the ending song.

-In episode 15 of Cowboy Bebop, there's a scene where the camera follows a car from a side-view perspective.
+In Episode 3 of Cowboy Bebop, during the casino montage, one of the slot machines shows handwritten, only-slightly-butchered English instructions, only it's not for the slot machine.
+Read it carefully and you realize it's for Tetris.
+Then in episode 15, there's a scene where the camera follows a car from a side-view perspective.
 One of the cars going the opposite direction is a yellow Fiat 500, as occasionally featured in Lupin III.

 Gundam Wing does this a couple of times.
 In the episode where Heero is hospitalized, the computer display includes text taken from the readme file for Photoshop's TWAIN plugin.
 More subtly, when Quatre is shown examining the blueprints to Sandrock, the startup screen includes several technological references to other Gundam series, including the movable frame from Zeta Gundam and the ALICE artificial intelligence from Gundam Sentinel.

 When Heero deactivate the nuclear missiles, you can see a sign that says "Intel Outside".

 G Gundam does this as well with the last episode or two where various Gundam's from various series help fight in the end.
 Such Gundams inlcude the original, the Zeta Gundam, and some Wing stuff in there as well to boot.

 Which doubles as a Early-Bird Cameo.
 G was the first Alternate UniverseGundam series, W was the second.
 There was a bit of overlap when both were in production at the same time, making this cameo possible.